Walk On (U2 song): Writing and composition

 Most of the guitar tone on "Walk On" was achieved by guitarist the Edge playing his white Gibson Les Paul through his Vox AC30 amplifier, while the guitar solo was performed on his Gibson Explorer.

-A significantly re-worked version of the song appears on the 2023 album Songs of Surrender.
-Not only is this version musically stripped back and acoustic but Bono also rewrote many of the lyrics, updating it to reflect the Russian invasion of The Ukraine in 2022.

 Release

 "Walk On" was first issued in Canada on 20 February 2001 as two CD singles.
 The following month, on 6 March, Interscope Records serviced the track to US hot adult contemporary radio.
 Island Records subsequently released the single in the UK on 19 November 2001 and in Australia on 3 December 2001.
-The same photograph is used for each release though the colouring varies.
 "Walk On" has been re-released in its edit edition for the charity album, Songs for Japan.
+It was also reworked for the U2 album Songs of Surrender (2023), featuring an acoustic musical arrangement and rewritten lyrics reflecting the Russian invasion of Ukraine in 2022.

 Controversy

 The All That You Can't Leave Behind album caused controversy in Burma because "Walk On" was dedicated to Suu Kyi, who was under house arrest for her pro-democracy activities, which led to the album being banned.
 Democratic Voice of Burma correspondent Myint Maung Maung told British music magazine NME, "The album was banned because it included the song, 'Walk On', which was a dedication to Aung San Suu Kyi and the democracy movement in Burma."
-Anyone who attempted to import the album, All That You Can't Leave Behind, to Burma could face a prison sentence lasting between three and twenty years.
+Anyone who attempted to import the album, All That You Can't Leave Behind, to Burma could experience a prison sentence lasting between three and twenty years.
 When the album was released, U2.com had a page addressing attention to the political situation in Burma, where they say 8 million people have been consigned to forced labour and half a million people are the target of ethnic cleansing campaigns.